 My twin sister Sheryl and I are excited to be among those featured in the 50th issue of Vintage Rock for April/May 2021!
 "The State of Rock 'n' Roll," a four-page article highlighting our work in Iowa for The Surf Speaks: Voices of a Living History (Surf Ballroom in Clear Lake, Iowa) and The Everly Brothers Childhood Home (Shenandoah, Iowa), is included in the magazine's anniversary edition.
-Also published for the first time beyond this website is a brief summary of my research regarding the 1962 album, Christmas with The Everly Brothers and The Boys Town Choir, which represents one of the only known accounts of this recording session.
+Also published for the first time beyond this website is a brief summary of my research regarding the 1962 album, Christmas with The Everly Brothers and The Boys Town Choir, which represents the only known account of this recording session.

 With its opening pages adorned by the iconic stage of the Surf Ballroom where Buddy Holly, Ritchie Valens and J.P.
 Richardson gave their final career performances at the Winter Dance Party, along with the last known photo of Holly on stage, “The State of Rock ‘n’ Roll” offers a bold statement for the Hawkeye State’s modest nature.
 But for its heavyweight role in the genre's storied past, this limelight casts Iowa in its proper light.
 Moreover, it beckons the unacquainted to reconsider what they've perhaps always considered flyover country.
 Destination tourism.
 This too, is preservation.